 Investment casting dates back to the late 1800’s, but not all investment cast parts are created equal.
 Investment casting is a pillar in industrial part manufacturing, known for producing high-volumes of parts that require a near-net shape, an even surface finish, and dimensional accuracy.
-Investment casting defects are preventable with right investment casting partner and foundry.
+Investment casting defects are preventable with the right investment casting partner and foundry.

 The Investment Casting Process & Benefits